There are several internal and external resources available to help programs learn about assessment:

 - Do I have to incorporate the feedback from C-LOA into our assessment process?
 The Council recognizes that faculty and staff within the program are best equipped to know what is appropriate for the program.
 Thus, feedback from the reviewers may be incorporated at the discretion of the program.

 - Should I highlight the changes we made based on the feedback from C-LOA?
 It is not necessary to highlight changes, but you can discuss those changes in subsequent Assessment Updates.

 Resources for assessment:

 - How much time should I allocate for learning outcomes assessment activities?
 The Time Allocation Worksheet provides a range of estimates for common learning outcomes assessment activities, but the size of your unit and available resources are also factors to consider.

-- I don’t know how to do program level assessment.
+- I don’t know how to do program-level assessment.
 Where can I find assistance?
 This website has many resources.
 In addition, several workshops are offered each year.
-You can also reach out to your C-LOA representative or College-Level Assessment Liaison, post questions to the LOAC-list, attend an Assessment Brown Bag meeting, review the latest learning outcomes assessment newsletter, schedule an Assessment Insight Chat, or contact Linell Edwards or Staci Provezis for additional resources.
+You can also reach out to your C-LOA representative or College-level Assessment Coordinator, post questions to the LOAC-list, attend an Assessment Brown Bag meeting, review the latest learning outcomes assessment newsletter, schedule an Assessment Insight Chat, or contact Linell Edwards or Staci Provezis for additional resources.

 Assessment should be meaningful and useful: